Mierdin/blog/content/post/2020/2020-05-20-mutable-references-rust.md

 In some cases, I want to do more.
 For instance, a common task in graphics programming is to "[normalize](http://www.fundza.com/vectors/normalize/)" a vector - that is to actively change its properties so that its direction is unchanged, but its magnitude is reduced to 1.
 Such a vector is also referred to as a [unit vector](https://www.mathsisfun.com/algebra/vector-unit.html).

-This is done by multiplying the result of dividing `1.0` over the original magnitude of the vector.
+This is done by multiplying each property by the result of dividing `1.0` over the original magnitude of the vector.
 In my original attempt, I came up with this:

 ```rust
 impl Vec3f {